bencheeorg/benchee/README.md

 ### Saving, loading and comparing previous runs

 Benchee can store the results of previous runs in a file and then load them again to compare them.
-For example this is useful to compare what was recorded on the master branch against a branch with performance improvements.
+For example this is useful to compare what was recorded on the main branch against a branch with performance improvements.

 **Saving** is done through the `save` configuration option.
 You can specify a `path` where results are saved, or you can use the default option of`"benchmark.benchee"` if you don't pass a `path`.
 You can also pass a `tag` option which annotates these results (for instance with a branch name).
 The default option for the `tag` is a timestamp of when the benchmark was run.

 **Loading** is done through the `load` option specifying a path to the file to load (for instance `"benchmark.benchee"`).
-You can also specify multiple files to load through a list of paths (`["my.benchee", "master_save.benchee"]`) - each one of those can also be a glob expression to match even more files glob (`"save_number*.benchee"`).
+You can also specify multiple files to load through a list of paths (`["my.benchee", "main_save.benchee"]`) - each one of those can also be a glob expression to match even more files glob (`"save_number*.benchee"`).

 ```elixir
 Benchee.run(